zzhang82/web422/notes/angular-components-intro.md

 The *template* has the code for the *view*.

-### Quick Review - Creating an Angular Project from Scracth
+### Quick Review - Creating an Angular Project from Scratch

 Before we start writing components, we should get a new Angular project going.
 Recall, from week 6: